cloudmesh/technologies/chapters/tech/e-science-central.md

 | keywords | Workflow-Orchestration |

-e-Science Central (e-SC) is an open source cloud-based data analysis platform.
+e-Science Central (e-SC) [:o ref missing ] is an open source cloud-based data analysis platform.
 It provides software as a service (SaaS) for storage and data analysis for scientists.
 E-SC can be deployed public clouds like Amazon AWS, Microsoft Azure or private clouds.
 Scientists can upload their data to the cloud using web